tatumamckinnis/DNA/README.md

 ## Project Background and Introduction

-_**This background is interesting, but not really needed to do the assignment.
-There are some good stories here, but if you want to get to the assignment, you can skip this.**_

 In this assignment you'll experiment with different implementations of a simulated [restriction enzyme cutting](https://en.wikipedia.org/wiki/Restriction_enzyme) (or cleaving) of a DNA molecule.
-In this context, you will study the application of the linked list data structure toward a real world problem.
+In this context, you will study the application of the linked list data structure toward a real world problem in scientific computing.

+Specifically, you will develop a `LinkStrand` class, an implementation of the `IDnaStrand` interface that uses an internal linked list to model recombinant DNA.
+Your implementation will be much more efficient for modeling DNA splicing operations than using a String or StringBuilder (as in the provided `StringStrand` and `StringBuilderStrand` classes respectively, which provide correct but less efficient implementations of the `IDnaStrand` interface).
+You will benchmark and analyze the efficiency improvements of the `LinkStrand` implementation over those provided in the starter code.

+The expandable background section below provides additional context that is interesting, but not really needed to do the assignment.
+Consider it encouraged but optional reading.

 <details>
 <summary>Background</summary>

-This background is interesting, but not really needed to do the assignment.
-There are some good stories here, but if you want to get to the assignment, you can skip this.
 [Three scientists shared the Nobel Prize](http://nobelprize.org/nobel_prizes/medicine/laureates/1978/press.html) in 1978 for the discovery of restriction enzymes.
 They're also an essential part of the process called [PCR polymerase chain reaction](http://en.wikipedia.org/wiki/Polymerase_chain_reaction) which is one of the most significant discoveries/inventions in chemistry and for which Kary Mullis won the Nobel Prize in 1993.

 Kary Mullis, the inventor of PCR, is an interesting character.
 To see more about him see this archived copy of a [1992 interview in Omni Magazine](http://web.archive.org/web/20010121194200/http://omnimag.com/archives/interviews/mullis.html) or his [personal website](http://karymullis.com/) which includes information about his autobiography Dancing Naked in the Mind Field, though you can read this free [Nobel autobiography](https://www.nobelprize.org/prizes/chemistry/1993/mullis/biographical/) as well.

-The simulation is a simplification of the chemical process, but provides an example of the utility of linked lists in implementing a data structure.
-The linked list code you'll write and reason about is an example of a chunk list.
+The simulation coded here is a simplification of the chemical process, but provides an example of the utility of linked lists as a data structure for certain algorithmic processes.
 </details>

 ### Overview: What to Do

 Here's a high-level view of the assignment.
 This is enough information to know what to do, but not necessarily how to do it.
 For details, you can refer to sections later in this write-up.

-You'll be developing `LinkStrand`, an implementation of the `IDnaStrand` interface that uses an internal linked list to model recombinant DNA.
-Your implementation will be much more efficient for modeling DNA splicing operations than using a String or StringBuilder as you will see/demonstrate in your empirical timing benchmarks.

 Here are the major parts of the assignment.
 1. In [Part 1](#part-1-running-dnabenchmark-profiling-analysis) you will run the benchmarking program before you write code as part of answering questions in the analysis section.